 Wellington home prices are not only among the most expensive in Florida, but Wellington real estate also consistently ranks among the most expensive in America.

-Wellington is a decidedly white-collar village, with fully 88.83% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Wellington is a village of sales and office workers, professionals, and managers.
-There are especially a lot of people living in Wellington who work in sales jobs (15.86%), management occupations (13.62%), and office and administrative support (12.80%).
+Wellington is a decidedly white-collar village, with fully 89.90% of the workforce employed in white-collar jobs, well above the national average.
+Overall, Wellington is a village of professionals, sales and office workers, and managers.
+There are especially a lot of people living in Wellington who work in sales jobs (13.84%), management occupations (13.75%), and office and administrative support (10.77%).

 Because of many things, Wellington is a very good place for families to consider.
 With an enviable combination of good schools, low crime, college-educated neighbors who tend to support education because of their own experiences, and a high rate of home ownership in predominantly single-family properties, Wellington really has some of the features that families look for when choosing a good community to raise children.
 Is Wellington perfect?
 Of course not, and if you like frenetic nightlife, it will be far from your cup of tea.
 But overall this is a solid community, with many things to recommend it as a family-friendly place to live.

-Wellington is a very ethnically-diverse village.
+Wellington is an extremely ethnically-diverse village.
 The people who call Wellington home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Wellington residents report their race to be White, followed by Black or African-American.
 Wellington also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 19.03% of the village’s residents.
-Important ancestries of people in Wellington include Italian, German, English, and Jamaican.
+People of Hispanic or Latino origin account for 24.51% of the village’s residents.
+Important ancestries of people in Wellington include German, Italian, Irish, English, and Polish.

 The most common language spoken in Wellington is English.
-Other important languages spoken here include Spanish and French Creole.
+Other important languages spoken here include Spanish and French.